APTrust/userguide/docs/quick_start.md

 ### Custom Bagging

-If you want to bag materials yourself, be sure your bags conform to the [APTrust bagging requirements](bagging/index.md).
+If you want to bag materials yourself, be sure your bags conform to the [APTrust bagging (SIP) requirements](depositing/index.md).
 After bagging, you can use APTrust's [apt_upload tool](partner_tools.md) or other publicly available tools such as the [MinIO client](https://docs.min.io/docs/minio-client-complete-guide) to upload your bag.

 ### REST API Integration